yii2mod/yii2-comments/README.md

 **Comments management section setup**

-To access the comments management section, you need to add this to your application configuration:
+To access the comments management section, you need to add the following code to your application configuration:
 ```php
   'controllerMap' => [
       'comments' => 'yii2mod\comments\controllers\ManageController'